Engee documentation

 Parameters

-Checking this box causes code to be created to ensure data integrity during data transfer by block.
+Checking this box will generate a code to ensure data integrity when the data is transmitted by the block.
 If this parameter is enabled and the transmission is non-deterministic, then, depending on the priority of the input or output rate, the generated code will use one or more buffers to protect data integrity during transmission.

-Otherwise, the Rate Transition block is either ignored or generates code that uses a copy operation to affect the data transfer.
+Otherwise, the Rate Transition block is either ignored or generates code that uses a copy operation to affect data transmission.
 This unprotected mode consumes less memory.
 But the copy operation can be interrupted, which can cause loss of data integrity during transmission.
-Enable this option to make the generated code run at maximum speed (i.e. non-deterministic) and preserve data integrity.
+Enable this parameter to make the generated code run at maximum speed (i.e. non-deterministic) and preserve data integrity.

 Integrity

-Checking this checkbox results in the creation of code that transfers data at the sampling rate of the slower block, i.e. deterministically.
+Checking this box results in code that transmits data at the sampling rate of the slower block, i.e. deterministically.
 If this checkbox is not selected, data transmission occurs when new data is available from the source block and the receiving block is ready to receive the data.
 In this way, transfer delays are eliminated, thereby ensuring that the system operates at maximum responsiveness.
 However, transfers can occur unpredictably, which is undesirable in some applications.

 Dependencies

-To use this parameter, set Ensure data integrity during data transfer to `enabled'.
+To use this parameter, select the check box Ensure data integrity during data transfer.

 Deterministic